smwong4/neuronestdrafts/matlab_intro_md_file.md

 - **.fig files**: Figure files that save MATLAB graphical outputs.
 They enable you to reopen and modify figures later, preserving the graphical data and properties exactly as saved.

-### Importing and Exporting Files
+### 5b.
+Importing and Exporting Files

-MATLAB supports importing various data formats such as TXT, CSV, XLS, XLSX, JPG, PNG, etc. You can find additional documentation including functions and examples [here](https://www.mathworks.com/help/matlab/import_export/supported-file-formats-for-import-and-export.html).
+MATLAB supports importing and exporting various data formats such as TXT, CSV, XLS, XLSX, JPG, PNG, etc. You can find additional documentation including functions and examples [here](https://www.mathworks.com/help/matlab/import_export/supported-file-formats-for-import-and-export.html).

-### Commands for Handling Files
+### 5c.
+Commands for Handling Files
 | Command                      | Description                                           |
 |------------------------------|-------------------------------------------------------|
 | `save 'filename'`            | Saves workspace variables to a file.                  |